naferx/akka-stream-checkpoint/docs/src/main/paradox/introduction.md

 ### Liveness
 Backpressured systems can suffer from liveness issues.
-These can have a variety of causes, ranging from an unresponsive third party, all the way to [code bugs](akka-docs:/stream/stream-graphs.html#graph-cycles-liveness-and-deadlocks).
+These can have a variety of causes, ranging from an unresponsive third party, all the way to @extref[code bugs](akka-docs:/stream/stream-graphs.html#graph-cycles-liveness-and-deadlocks).
 In case of a liveness issue, no demand will flow from downstream to upstream.
 This will cause all the metrics previously described to fall silent.
 To solve this issue, each _checkpoint_ keeps a basic flag counter that represents if the _checkpoint_ is currently backpressured.
 Because of its simplicity, this metric becomes meaningful in case of